-To be agreed.
-Fees:
+Fees: To be agreed.

 Services to be Provided: Design of content and delivery of workshops by an appropriate trainer/facilitator with relevant skills and experience.
 Handouts as pdf files, and/or PowerPoint presentations will be provided as appropriate in advance of or after the workshop.
-The content of such remains the property of Dr Margaret Collins/Training for Universities and can be used by workshop participants with permission.
+Access to recorded video content may be provided if appropriate.